Zac Posen: Early beginnings

+Zac Posen, 2001–2019

 Upon returning to New York in 2001, Posen set up an atelier in his parents' living room, while they gave him a USD$15 allowance.
 In October of the same year, he was chosen to present a capsule collection as part of GenArt's Fresh Faces in Fashion New York 2001.
 He received a grant for $20,000.
 After his first runway show in 2001, Posen was courted by fashion titans Yves Carcelle, president of LVMH Fashion Group; Sidney Toledano, CEO and director of Christian Dior S.A.; and Domenico De Sole, president and CEO of Gucci Group NV.
 Following the success of this presentation, Posen established his design studio in Laight Street Tribeca.

-His awards include the Council of Fashion Designers of America's 2004 Swarovski's Perry Ellis Award for Womenswear.
-Posen has become a favorite of Natalie Portman, Rihanna, Amanda Seyfried, Andy Dick, Kate Winslet, Claire Danes, Cameron Diaz, Dick Clark, Jennifer Lopez, Mischa Barton, Mr. Kool Aid, Beyoncé Knowles and others.
+Posen has become a favorite of Natalie Portman, Rihanna, Amanda Seyfried, Kate Winslet, Claire Danes, Cameron Diaz, Jennifer Lopez, Mischa Barton, Beyoncé Knowles and others.

-In 2004, high-end urban fashion brand Sean John made an investment deal with Posen.
+In 2004, fashion brand Sean John made an investment deal with Posen.
 Ashley Olsen interned with Posen in 2005 while she was a student at New York University.

 In April 2008, Posen's capsule collection created in collaboration with Target, Zac Posen for Target, was released in 75 stores in Australia.
 A preview of the collection was shown during March's L'Oreal Melbourne Fashion Festival.

 At the 2012 Academy Awards, Glenn Close wore a Posen gown on the red carpet, as did both Reese Witherspoon and Naomi Watts at the 2013 Golden Globe Awards.
 Other notables who have worn Posen creations on red carpets include Uma Thurman at the 2013 Met Ball); Sofia Vergara at the 2014 Golden Globes; Anna Chlumsky at the 2014 Emmy Awards; and Rita Ora at the 2014 AMA Awards.

+In February 2014, Posen partnered with another major retailer, David's Bridal, to create Truly Zac Posen, a line of affordable bridal gowns.
+The line was Posen's first official bridal collection.

+In 2014, he introduced a more casual Pre-Fall 2015 Trunk Show collection.

+In 2018, Posen was selected to redesign the uniforms for Delta Air Lines 60,000 employees.
+But just two years later, the airline jettisoned Posen's Purple Passport line after numerous flight attendants claimed the fabric was causing skin rashes and other allergic reactions.